-In addition, we have a set of physical characteristics that we specify in our questionnaire that identify different families of bearings for purpose of matching U.S. sales to comparison-market sales of similar merchandise.
+In addition, we have a set of physical characteristics that we specify in our questionnaire that identifies different families of bearings for purposes of matching U.S. sales to comparison-market sales of similar merchandise.
 These characteristics are load direction, bearing design, number of rows, precision grade, load rating, outer diameter, inside diameter, and width.
-See June 24, 1999, questionnaire at V-4 through V-5.
+See AD Questionnaire dated June 24, 1999, at appendices V-4 and V-5.
 That is, for two products to be considered to be in the same family in this case, each of these characteristics must have identical values for the two products.
 Because there are additional bearings characteristics which we do not find critical for defining families, two products that are not identical may be in the same family.
 Furthermore, all identical products must be in the same family.
 The questionnaire at Appendix V for this review contains a description of the characteristics that distinguish different families.
-Id.
+See AD Questionnaire dated June 24, 1999, at appendices V-4 and V-5.